esentri/domainlifecycles/readme_persistence.md

 - [Fetchers](#fetcher) to simplify read operations and read mapping on Aggregates
 - [Base Repository implementations](#dlc-repositories) to simplify write operations on Aggregates

-In most cases it is sufficient just to extend `nitrox.dlc.jooq.imp.JooqAggregateRepository` for an adequate DDD style repository implementation, without needing to implement additional mapper classes or the need to declare object relational mapping behaviour in detail.
+In most cases it is sufficient just to extend `io.domainlifecycles.jooq.imp.JooqAggregateRepository` for an adequate DDD style repository implementation, without needing to implement additional mapper classes or the need to declare object relational mapping behaviour in detail.
 Have a look at the repositories within our [sample project](./dlc-sample), to see how NitroX DLC persistence works.